mpcarl-ibm/crs-docs/pages/api-reference/api-reference.md

 ##### Sample request Basic pre-made ACL

 This is an example of specifying a pre-made ACL to allow for `public-read` access to the "apiary" bucket.
-This allows any storage account to view the bucket's contents and ACL, and to access objects.
+This allows any storage account to view the bucket's contents and ACL details.

 ```http
 PUT /apiary?acl= HTTP/1.1